LLNL/blt/docs/api/target.rst

   set to the given variable.

 CONFIGURATIONS
-  Set the CTest configuration for this test.
-When not specified, the test will be added to BLT's default ``Benchmark`` CTest configuration.
+  Optionally set additional CTest configuration(s) for this test.
+Benchmark tests will always be added to the ``Benchmark`` CTest configuration.

 This macro adds a benchmark test to the ``Benchmark`` CTest configuration which can be run by the ``run_benchmarks`` build target.
 These tests are